antara-banerjee/GeoengineeringLE_WinterWarming/README.md

 ## Key modules
 vartimeproc: classes for extraction and time processing of variables from netcdf files

+ensemble_defs: functions to calculate ensemble statistics (mean, standard deviation, t-statistics)

 clim_defs: functions to calculate climatologies in GLENS

-ensemble_functions: functions to calculate ensemble statistics (mean, standard deviation, t-statistics)

 trend_defs: functions to calculate trends in GLENS